bluem-development/bluem-php/README.md

     // no proper response received, tell the user
 }
 ```

+### CustomerIDLoginRequest

+It is also possible to use this library for performing a login request for your application, using a customized flow.
+Detailed instructions will follow here shortly.

+[] @todo: update this section

 ## IBAN-Name check

 This service allows you to verify if a name and IBAN combination are matching and valid, which can be useful when you are validating user registration, input or within a checkout procedure.
 A simple example of such a request and its result can be found below: